uclalemur/RoCo/README.txt

 By UCLA LEMUR

-Documentation of Roco is in ./build/html/index.html

 Enables the rapid design and implementation of robots.

 **PLEASE ADHERE TO STYLE GUIDE WHEN EDITING/COMMITING CODE: https://google.github.io/styleguide/pyguide.html
 **

-To update documentation:
-1. cd to root directory of project.
-2. Run the following command: ./update_doc.py -f -d source/ -s rst -n ROCO -m 3 ./roco/
-3. Then run "make html".
-4. To see a list of options supported by update_doc.py, run: ./update_doc -h
+Documentation of Roco is in ./doc/build/html/index.html

 Installation
 ------------